funfair-tech/fun-wallet-docs/docs/guide/web-sdk/vue.md

 };
 ```

-When you serve this now using `vue-cli-service serve` and it will serve it on https.
-You will need to install the https cert as shown below:
+When you serve this now using `vue-cli-service serve` and it will serve it on HTTPS.
+You will need to install the HTTPS cert as shown below:

 :::: tabs :options="{ useUrlFragment: false }"